marieke-woensdregt/marieke-woensdregt.github.io/docs/research.md

 ## Fast & flexible linguistic inference

-I am currently a postdoctoral researcher at the Max Planck Institute for Psycholinguistics in Nijmegen, where I work with [Andrea Martin](https://sites.google.com/site/aemn1011/home), [Iris van Rooij](https://irisvanrooijcogsci.com/) and [Mark Blokpoel](https://markblokpoel.com/) on a computational model of fast and flexible linguisticinference.
-In this project, we take very seriously the plausibility constraints that this model has to be both tractable (i.e., operate at scale with limited time and memory) and operate in a way that is plausible given what we know about how the brain works.
+During my third postdoc at at the Max Planck Institute for Psycholinguistics in Nijmegen, supervised by [Andrea Martin](https://sites.google.com/site/aemn1011/home), [Iris van Rooij](https://irisvanrooijcogsci.com/) and [Mark Blokpoel](https://markblokpoel.com/).
+I worked on outlining what makes it hard to explain the cognitive capcitiy of _flexible linguistic inference_ (i.e. the ability to interpret a novel word like _"mask-shaming"_ upon first encounter, which arguably requires integrating semantic, morphosyntactic, and world knowledge).
+By outlining the core properties of the phenomenon to be explained, as well as various constraints on what makes a good explanation, we layed out the "force field" that researchers have to navigate when developing theory to explain this cognitive capacity.

 ## Language and social cognition